 Our principal executive offices, including our global headquarters, are located at 700 S. Flower Street, Los Angeles, California 90017.
 This location is under a lease that expires on January 31, 2031 and has approximately 48,000 square feet of office space.
-In 2021, the Company recorded an impairment of this location primarily due to a "partial remote" work model for a significant number of employees, see Note 10 - Leases in Item 8, Notes to Consolidated Financial Statements.
 We believe that our existing facilities are adequate to meet our current requirements.